nikitavoloboev/data/business/startups/startups.md

 - [How to Disrupt Network Effects.
 Making networks redundant is one way to (2020)](https://medium.com/breadcrumb/how-to-disrupt-network-effects-aeeb105c82b1)
 - [How to Create a Good Name for Your Business (2020)](https://toolbox.humandeluxe.com/good-business-name/)
 - [Trends.vc](https://join.trends.vc/#thanks) - Discover new markets and ideas. ([Join](https://join.trends.vc/))
+- [OKR Example Directory](https://soapboxhq.com/goal-examples) - Library of role-specific and personal development goal examples to inspire your employees.

 ## Images